entzmingerc/drumcrow/README.md

 ^^ready()
 ```
 Patch a constant voltage with a range 0 - 10V into crow input 1.
-You could use teletype for this, in the M script type `CV 4 PRM` to set CV 4 to the parameter knob.
+You could use teletype for this, in the M script type `CV 4 PARAM` to set CV 4 to the parameter knob.
 Patch CV 4 to crow's input 1.
-If you do not have teletype and/or way to send 0-10V to crow input 1, then you can use druid to operate drumcrow.
+If you do not have teletype and/or way to send 0 - 10V to crow input 1, then you can use druid to operate drumcrow.
 Finally, patch each crow output to a mixer to hear the audio.

 # MORE ABSTRACT